kylerqws/qunity/README.md

 # Qunity Trading System

-1. OHLC indicator display OHLC series to multi-timeframe indicators;
+1. OHLC display OHLC series to multi-timeframe indicators;
-2. ADXT indicator is trend indicator based on the ADX / ADXWilder indicator;
+2. ADXT is trend indicator based on the ADX / ADXWilder indicator;
+3. ADXMT is multi-timeframe trend indicator based on the ADX / ADXWilder indicator;